Museum of Fine Arts, Boston: 1870–1907

-1907–2007
+1907–1999

 In 1907, plans were laid to build a new home for the museum on Huntington Avenue in Boston's Fenway–Kenmore neighborhood, near the recently opened Isabella Stewart Gardner Museum.
 Museum trustees hired architect Guy Lowell to create a design for a museum that could be built in stages, as funding was obtained for each phase.
 Two years later, the first section of Lowell's neoclassical design was completed.
 It featured a 500 ft façade of granite and a grand rotunda.
 The museum moved to its new location in 1909.

-The second phase of construction built a wing along The Fens to house paintings galleries.
+The second phase of construction built a wing along The Fens to house painting galleries.
 It was funded entirely by Maria Antoinette Evans Hunt, the wife of wealthy business magnate Robert Dawson Evans, and opened in 1915.
-From 1916 through 1925, the noted artist John Singer Sargent painted the frescoes that adorn the rotunda and the associated colonnades.
+From 1916 through 1925, the noted artist John Singer Sargent painted the frescoes that adorn the rotunda and the associated colonnades, using a young Black model, Thomas McKeller, as his inspiration for Apollo and the other Greek gods depicted in these murals.

 The Decorative Arts Wing was built in 1928, and expanded in 1968.
 An addition designed by Hugh Stubbins and Associates was built in 1966–1970, and another expansion by The Architects Collaborative opened in 1976.
 The West Wing, now the Linde Family Wing for Contemporary Art, was designed by I. M. Pei and opened in 1981.
 This wing now houses the museum's cafe, restaurant, meeting rooms, classrooms, and a giftshop/bookstore, as well as large exhibition spaces.
+In 1978, the Asiatic Wing was closed because the lack of climate control was jeopardizing the collection.
+A new control system was contingent upon the completion of the West Wing, and the Asiatic Wing reopened in 1982.
 The Tenshin-En Japanese Garden designed by Kinsaku Nakane opened in 1988, and the Norma Jean Calderwood Garden Court and Terrace opened in 1997.